FAQs (Frequently Asked Questions)

 Who are the parties to a RICO matter; what role do they play in the complaints review process?

-• The person filing a complaint is the complaining witness and they may be contacted by an investigator to acknowledge receipt of the complaint, to schedule an interview, or to get or clarify information.
+• Complainants.
+The person filing a complaint is the complaining witness and they may be contacted by an investigator to acknowledge receipt of the complaint, to schedule an interview, or to get or clarify information.
 Complainants may also be called upon to testify if the Legal section prosecutes a licensee or unlicensed person based on the complaint.

 Complainants do not determine the course or scope of the investigation, but they will receive status updates.

-Complainants are not clients of RICO so the RICO investigators and attorneys do not represent them.
+Complainants are not clients of RICO, so the RICO investigators and attorneys do not represent them.
 RICO represents the interests of the State of Hawaii as a whole by looking out for the health, safety and welfare of all consumers of services offered in a regulated industry.

 • Respondents.
 The person against whom a complaint is filed is the responding party.
 Respondents are contacted by the RICO investigator and given an opportunity to respond in writing to the allegations that have been made and to produce information and documents in their defense.